banben/Leetcodepython/README.md

 # Leetcodepython
 My first pass leetcode solutions using python.
+Problem solved list is as below.
+In my first pass, I only focus on ideas, so most of my code will not be uploaded.

 | # | Title | Acceptance | Difficulty | Uploaded? | Reference? |
 | :---: | :----------------- | :-----: | :-----: | :----: | :----: |